 - Done a couple of times in Disturbia first when Kale's friend Ronnie plays back a video he shot of the inside of his creepy neighbor's house and discovers a dead woman inside the vent, later when said neighbor pushes Kale into an underground pool he discovers several dead women inside.

-- The bug-eyed corpse with the music box in hand, which topples out of the semi in the beginning of the second Mad Max movie.
+- The bug-eyed corpse with the music box in hand, which topples out of the semi in the beginning of The Road Warrior.

 - Star Trek II: The Wrath of Khan McCoy's making his way through the Regula I station when he bumps into a Rat Scare.
 Relieved after the initial shock, he turns around - slap-bang into a corpse, hung upside down.